jkbhagatio/mini/notes.md

 - Batch-TopK

     - Seems to work well!
-Using this as default
+Using this as default as we don't have to tune sparsity coefficient and explicitly normalize decoder weights on each step.

 - Gated